Newsletter: History

 In ancient Rome, newsletters were exchanged between officials or friends.
 By the Middle Ages, they were exchanged between merchant families.
 Trader's newsletters covered various topics such as the availability and pricing of goods, political news, and other events that would influence trade.
 These commercial newsletters were in effect, the first "serious" outlet for news publishing, from which evolved newspapers.
+Extracts from Fugger family newsletters have been translated and published as a historical source.

 The first full "newspaper" was Relation of Strasbourg, printed in 1609 by Johann Carolus.
 Many rivals soon followed, such as the German Avisa Relation oder Zeitung and the Dutch Nieuwe Tijdingen.
 By the end of the 17th century, several newspapers were established all across Europe, and were often translated into other languages.
 By the late 17th century, several governments were censoring newspapers, which harmed their development.
 Wars, like the Thirty Years' War, also imposed restrictions on trade, which could lead to shortage of paper in addition to censorship.

 Government censorship remains in effect in several countries to this day, although several countries now have laws guaranteeing freedom of the press.

 Modernity

 Modern newsletters are usually created and distributed electronically by companies, organizations or individuals.

 Newsletter marketing is a form of direct-to-consumer advertising.
 This is used by companies that want to send information directly to potential and existing customers.
 When received unsolicited, they can be seen as spam.

 Newsletters are also used by organizations to inform their members of ongoing developments.

-The New York Times noted in 2014 that new ways people are consuming media online have led to a resurgence of e-mail newsletters, some of which are distributed exclusively via email and some that are published on websites.
+The New York Times noted in 2014 that new ways people are consuming media online have led to a resurgence of e-mail newsletters, some of which are distributed exclusively via email and some that are published on websites like Substack.
+In 2025, Inc. magazine reported a new email newsletter boom amongst startups and tech companies.